y-dehghan/maxT-permutation-inference/README.md

 ## Intended Use Cases

-### 1. Primary use case: custom feature matrices

-This implementation is specifically designed for researchers who extract scalar features from signals and require simultaneous two-group testing across all features with FWER control.

-Supported feature types include, but are not limited to:

-- **Dynamical time-series features**: Higuchi fractal dimension, Lyapunov exponents, approximate entropy, sample entropy, permutation entropy
-- **Spectral features**: absolute or relative band power, spectral edge frequency, peak frequency, spectral entropy
-- **Connectivity measures**: coherence, phase-locking value, or any pairwise scalar summary
-- **Model-derived features**: latent representations, classification scores, regression coefficients
-- **Morphological features**: peak amplitude, latency, area under curve per condition

-### 2. General applicability

-This implementation is also suitable for:
+This implementation is suitable for:

-- EEG / MEG mass univariate analysis across channels or time–frequency bins
+- EEG / MEG mass univariate analysis
 - Neuroimaging ROI-wise testing
 - Multichannel biological signals
 - Any two-group, high-dimensional comparison where FWER control is required